emesonfilho/linkedln_posts/README.md

-# data_collect
+# Data collect

-The objective is to compile some data sources
+The objective is to compile some data sources.

+Here you will find how to get data from Banco Central Americado, Banco Central Brasileiro, the National Treasury, and some python libraries.